Rezwan192/Azure-SOC/README.md

 | Syslog                   | 12    | -99.9%
 | ↳ Linux SSH Failed Auth  | 0     | -100%
 | NTANetAnalytics          | 0     | -100%

-To view the queries used to obtain these metrics, see the "Capturing Analytics" file.

 ## Conclusion